gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

 ## TARGET USERS:

-Bazaar is a trade and barter oriented marketplace for users interested in trading their items with others.
+Bazaar is a trade and barter oriented marketplace for users interested in trading their items with others.√ä

 ## PRIMARY FEATURES:

-Bazaar will feature a simple product listing UI through which users can search, trade, postListing, sendMessage,
+Bazaar will feature a simple product listing UI through which users can search, trade, postListing, sendMessage,√ä

 ## WHAT PROBLEM DOES THIS SOLVE?

 It is an easy way for people without (enough) money to get what they need in exchange for something they already have.
-Users also get the chance to communicate among themselves to be able to negotiate the value of products to be exchanged or purchased
+Users also get the chance to communicate among themselves to be able to negotiate the value of products to be exchanged or purchased√ä

 ## APIs TO BE USED

         SharedPreferences (DataStore API):

-* This API helps in storing key-value pairs such as the user’s settings, IDs, name… We will be using this in our User’s profile page to store the user’s name and other useful information about the user
+* This API helps in storing key-value pairs such as the user√ïs settings, IDs, name√â√ä We will be using this in our User√ïs profile page to store the user√ïs name and other useful information about the user

         AppSearch